BernardoBrogi/Project-Laboratory/README.md

 Some compatibility issues of that package are solved, and we also added other funtionalities to the package.
 Moreover, the [DMP package](https://github.com/sniekum/dmp) is added to Learn from Demonstration.

-The actual funtionalities we implemented in our package are the following:
+The actual functionalities we implemented in our package are the following:

 * Move the robot with an Haptic Device